This is a sponsored post written by me on behalf of Floor & Decor. All opinions are 100% mine.

 I know that we will never plan on remodeling this kitchen again, so it was important to me that I chose a tile that would stand the test of time.
 While the honed marble I ultimately chose is not a budget-friendly choice (subway tile, on the other hand, is!), it is a classic that I know will stand the test of time.

-Choosing tile to match countertops is important for a few reasons.
+Choosing tile that coordinates and compliments your countertops is important for a few reasons.
 A mismatched backsplash can look tacky and unprofessional, like it’s there only because it was cheap.

 white quartz counter tops, marble backsplash and white cabinets